 Working to protect our ocean with the Blue Marine Foundation team.
-BLUE’s mission is to see at least 30% of the world’s ocean under effective protection by 2030 and the other 70% managed in a responsible way.
+BLUE’s mission is to see at least 30% of the world’s ocean under effective protection by 2030, and the remaining 70% managed in a responsible way.

-Technological advances in design and build of superyachts has helped bring more sustainable solutions on board.
+Technological advances in design and build of superyachts has helped bring more sustainable solutions on-board.
 More money and time are being spent on building greener vessels to lessen their impact on the marine environment.
 This is encouraging and demonstrates that technology can help.
 However, greener technology will not solve the problem alone.
-The marine environment also needs conserving to allow it to fully restore.
-Imperial and other members from the industry are providing their support by partnering with BLUE or joining BLUE’s yacht club to help save and protect our ocean.
+The marine environment also needs conserving to allow it to fully recover.
+Imperial and other industry actors are providing their support by partnering with BLUE or joining BLUE’s yacht club to help save and protect our ocean.

 Imperial joined the Blue Marine Yacht Club (BMYC) at the highest level, with a three-star membership to support BLUE’s mission.
 The BMYC unites the global yachting community in a clear mission to protect our ocean and ensure it remains a resource to be enjoyed by future generations.
 All donations received through the BMYC go directly to support BLUE’s projects around the world and its mission of protecting at least 30% of the world’s ocean by 2030.

-BLUE’s BMYC private event on board AMADEA (136 metre, Lürssen) in 2019, kindly supported by Imperial and Lürssen, was the most successful BMYC event BLUE has held to date.
-The event was extremely well attended with BMYC supporters and new supporters from the industry.
-A huge amount of money was raised on the night, as well as a very large donation by Evgeniy Kochman, CEO of Imperial.
+BLUE’s BMYC private event on-board AMADEA (136 metre, Lürssen) in 2019, kindly supported by Imperial and Lürssen, was the most successful BMYC event BLUE has held to date.
+The event was extremely well attended by BMYC supporters and new supporters from the industry.
+A huge amount of money was raised on the night, as well as a very generous donation by Evgeniy Kochman, CEO of Imperial.
 The evening marked a turning point in financial support for many of BLUE’s projects, especially its work in the UK Overseas Territories and Ascension Island.

-Every year BLUE hosts its BMYC event in Monaco at a very special venue, whether that be on board a superyacht or at the Monaco Yacht Club.
-The event on board AMADEA (136 metre, Lürssen) last year raised the bar.
-It provided BLUE the opportunity to gather existing and prospective BMYC supporters.
-As well as to speak about its work in a fabulous setting.
+Every year BLUE hosts its BMYC event in Monaco at a very special venue, whether that be on-board a superyacht or at the Monaco Yacht Club.
+The event on-board AMADEA (136 metre, Lürssen) last year raised the bar.
+It provided BLUE with the opportunity to gather existing and prospective BMYC supporters, as well as to present its work in a fabulous setting.
 The event enabled BLUE to raise its profile among new industry members and secure new support for its work.